backco/evalumetric/README.md

 # evalumetric
-Evaluation framework for trace similarity metrics
+Evaluation framework for trace similarity metrics - usage instructions on the way!